 I pondered the motivation for my writing.
 Annie Dillard said that a writer must ask what they alone can love.
 In the book Bird by Bird, Anne Lamott spoke about self-compassion as a gateway to compassion for others.
-This opens channels to observation of the world and its events.
+This opens channels for observation of the world and its events.
 It triggers the writing process and keeps the writer moving forward.

 I asked myself, “What is your passion?
 What do you love?”
 In my mind, the soundtrack played George Thorogood singing his classic hit with a similar title.

-Always the fan of Blue Highways, I took Highway 41 from Chattanooga to Haletown, a town on the Tennessee River near Nickajack Dam.
+Always a fan of Blue Highways, I took Highway 41 from Chattanooga to Haletown, a town on the Tennessee River near Nickajack Dam.
 I contemplated stopping on my way back to watch the bats come out of Nickajack Cave.
 The cave is home to a large colony of Gray Bats, and I have seen them exit at sunset.
 Each bat will eat its weight in mosquitoes and other insects each night they emerge.

-She prepares to lay her eggs
+She prepares to lay her eggs.

-Gone in swoop of wings
+Gone in the swoop of wings

-Wings come forth from earth
+Wings come forth from the earth.